NguyenGPhuc/Online-VendingMachine-final/README.md

 ## Description:
 A fully functioning website that simulate the process of ordering food online.
 It allows user with an accound to select from a variety choices, ranging from snacks to a full meal.
 New account can be created clicking the "Sign up here".
 Username and password would be stored in a database, MySQL.
 After logging in, user can select items from the "Order" tab.
 Pictures are loaded from Pixabay API as user select each item.
-Cart show items that user are planning to buy, items can be added or taken out at anytime.
-Pay button will reset the cart, as if the user had bought everything.
-A receipt with tax will be printed.
+Cart show items that user added, pay button will reset the cart, as if the user had bought everything.
+A receipt with tax will be printed on screen.

 ## Role:
 I was responsible for majority of the API implementation and script file.
 That include getting infomation from Pixelbay API, then send the data to